Templarian/Script/README.md

 # Script

-A simple scripting engine for C#.
+A simple portable scripting engine for C#.
+Think Python syntax with JavaScript objects and strict typing.

 ## Documentation